 Novelist Xochitl-Julisa Bermejo and journalist Gary Singh have been chosen from a field of 165 applications to be the 2015-2016 Steinbeck Fellows in Creative Writing at San Jose State University.
 The next application deadline is January 2, 2016.
 Read more about the Steinbeck Fellows Program.

-Civil rights icon Ruby Bridges receives 2016 Steinbeck Award.
+Civil rights icon Ruby Bridges receives Steinbeck Award in Feb 2016.

 Congratulations to 2014-2015 Steinbeck Fellow Reese Okyong Kwon, who has received a 2016 NEA Creative Writing Fellowship.